Jencheng1/jen-response-streaming/README.md

 We use the if block below to handle the button click.
 We create an empty streamlit container and pass it to the StreamlitCallbackHandler object so it can display output as it is generated.
-We pass the StreamlitCallbackHandler to the backing function so it can handle responses as streaming chunks are returened. if go_button:  # code in this if block will be run when the button is clicked
+We pass the StreamlitCallbackHandler to the backing function so it can handle responses as streaming chunks are returned.

+if go_button:  # code in this if block will be run when the button is clicked
  #use an empty container for streaming output
     st_callback = StreamlitCallbackHandler(st.container())
     streaming_response = glib.get_streaming_response(prompt=input_text, streaming_callback=st_callback)

 Save the file.
 Superb!
 Now you are ready to run the application!